CROW WING COUNTY MASTER GARDENERS 2019

 Tuesday, April 9, Tracey Srock, “How to Create Sensational Pots and Planters”

 If you have used the same variety of plants in your pots for years or would like to start making pots, this class will offer creative and fun ideas.
 It will also include important information about the soil mix to use and care for your plants all season.

 Tuesday, May 14, JoAnn Weaver, “Cool-Weather Crops from the Kitchen Garden”

 Wondering what to grow in your garden when the weather is just starting to warm up?
 This class offers an overview of gardening tips relevant to the many varieties of specialty lettuce, spinach, peas, radishes, asparagus, and other types of produce that prefer cooler temperatures.

-Tuesday, June 11: Jackie Burkey, “Fact or Fiction: Garden Myths Meet Research-Based Science”
+Tuesday, June 18: Jackie Burkey, “Fact or Fiction: Garden Myths Meet Research-Based Science” [date change]

 Are Grandma, Pinterest, and magazine articles leading you astray?
 We’ll look at some common garden practices to see if science supports the claims.

 Tuesday, July 9: Jennifer Knutson, “Welcome to the Shady Garden”